 In most cases, quitting is just one of many possible options.
 Normalize struggle, encourage kids to think proactively about potential challenges, and support them as they work through setbacks.
 Your kids will emerge more confident, more self-assured, and better equipped to persist when the going gets tough.

 At Galileo, we believe it’s essential for kids to approach obstacles with courage and determination.
 And the best part?
-We think it’s a whole lot of fun, too..
-Our enthusiastic and talented staff are passionate about encouraging our campers to think and act like innovators, all while having the time of their lives.
+We think it’s a whole lot of fun, too.
+Our best-in-the-biz staff are passionate about encouraging our campers to think and act like innovators, all while having the time of their lives.
 To learn more about camp locations in your area, click the button below.